-- Page of node to collect the agent credentials if they are not provided in the incoming authentication request and use their values in the following nodes. - Agent Data Store Decision onde to verify that the agent credentials match the registered Java Agent agent profile.
+- Page on node to collect the agent credentials if they're not provided in the incoming authentication request and use their values in the following nodes. - Agent Data Store Decision onde to verify that the agent credentials match the registered Java Agent agent profile.

 Many nodes can be configured in the panel on the right side of the page.
-Unless otherwise stated, do not configure the nodes and use only the default values.
+Unless otherwise stated, don't configure the nodes and use only the default values.

-- 5. Drag the following nodes from the Components panel into the Page node: - Platform Username of node to prompt the user to enter their username. - ∘ Platform Password on node to prompt the user to enter their password. - 6.
+- 5. Drag the following nodes from the Components panel into the Page node: - Platform Username \( \text{\text{\$\text{Platform Username}}} \) node to prompt the user to enter their username. - Platform Password on node to prompt the user to enter their password. - 6.
 Connect the nodes as follows and save the journey: